marcrossello/UIB-token/README.md

 ```
 curl -sSL https://bit.ly/2ysbOFE | bash -s -- 2.2.5 1.5.2
 ```
-Note that this commands will download Fabric binaries, docker images, and samples.
+Note that this command will download Fabric binaries, docker images, and samples.
 To download just the binaries you should use:
 ```
 curl -sSL https://bit.ly/2ysbOFE | bash -s -- 2.2.5 1.5.2 -s -d
 ```